 - Fasten the backpack’s compression straps in order to pull the backpack’s contents as close to your back as possible

-Additionally, you also shouldn’t use a backpack that is too big for the gear that you are carrying.
+Additionally, you also shouldn’t use a backpack that is too big for the gear which you are carrying.
 If a backpack is too big you will have problems stabilizing items in it – for example when you will bend forward the items will slide to the top of the backpack.
 If the items are light this is not a big deal, but when carrying heavy items the force could pull you down or sideways.

 Organizing items in a backpack